hanada31/ICC-Resolution-Evaluation/README.md

 The ICCs in our oracle set and their corresponding tags, including the label information of 1,680 ICCs and the README file of  [ICCViewer](https://iccviewer.ldby.site/ICCViewer/).

-- Labels of ICCs:** Labels for the five benchmarks in BenchHand, and the 31 apps in BenchSmall.
+- **ICCViewer:** Labels for the five benchmarks in BenchHand, and the 31 apps in BenchSmall, and other files.

 - **README:** The [README](ICCViewer\README.md) file of  ICCViewer.
 - **Main UI of ICCViewer.**